Department of Music

 (Harvard University)

-Fynette H. Kulas Professor of Music; Head of Musicology
+Fynette H. Kulas Professor of Music

 16th- and 17th-century music; cultural criticism; music theory and analysis; 21st-century opera